vinodvv/image-edge-detection/README.md

 # Edge Detection with OpenCV

-This project demonstrates a simple implementation of edge detection using the Canny Edge Detection algorithm in OpenCV and Python.
+This project demonstrates a simple implementation of edge detection using the OpenCV and Python.

 ## Getting Started